gbirchmeier/grantb-dotnetbus/SimpleDemos/README.md

 `docker compose -f docker-compose.yml up --build`

-Starts up a new docker container with topic `demo-topic` created.
+Starts up a new docker container, but no topics created.
+See below.

 ## projects